NaevaTheCat/corroboree/documentation.md

   blocking out rooms for maintenance.
 - A 'Family Member' is somebody authorised to use that share to book a stay.
 The person who is associated with the Member share is a Family Member of that share too.
+If a Member is not also a Family Member of themselves then they *will not be able* to chose themselves as a member in attendance.
 - A 'Room Type' is a configuration a room can have in terms of number of beds.
 It automatically derives the maximum number of people who can stay according to the available beds.
 - A 'Room' is a physical room in the lodge.
 - A 'Season' is a range of months associated with a booking season.
 This does not have to line up with a calendar season but does need to start and end on a calendar month.
-A season can a 'peak season' in which case it can overlay another non-peak season and override the behaviour for the overlapping season.
+A season can be 'peak season' in which case it can overlay another non-peak season and override the behaviour for the overlapping season.
 This is useful to avoid duplicating 'base' season config either side of a month of peak activity where additional restrictions or fees may apply.
 If a season `requires strict weeks` then for a booking to count as a weekly booking it must arrive on the `week start day` and depart on the `week start day`.
 Otherwise any contiguous seven-day